Explaining composable frontend architecture as simply as possible

 That means no more waiting weeks or months to get a site up and running; launch a website today.

 Second, composable frontends save money for small, medium, and enterprise-level businesses.
 Any size business can better leverage their resources by allowing the marketing team – with no coding experience – to build their new blog using a no-code tool.

 And by using those no-code tools, companies can cut the oversight of DevOps teams, further saving money.

 “Composable frontends and no-code tools – plus Fathym – allow you not to have a DevOps team,” Smith continued.
 “They allow you to start getting more done faster for far less money.
 We're not talking like $5 less.
-We're talking in order to order of magnitude.”
+We're talking in an order of magnitude.”